 OpenAI models handle non-English languages with varying efficiency.
 Romance languages (Spanish, French, Italian) use about 1.2-1.5x more tokens than English.
 Germanic languages (German, Dutch) use 1.3-1.6x more tokens.
 East Asian languages (Chinese, Japanese, Korean) use 2-4x more tokens.
 Arabic and Hebrew use 2-3x more tokens.
 This affects both context limits and costs, so consider language efficiency when planning multilingual applications.

-Reduce token usage by: 1) Using concise, direct language, 2) Removing unnecessary context and pleasantries, 3) Implementing prompt caching for repeated elements, 4) Using smaller models (GPT-4o-mini) for simpler tasks, 5) Leveraging function calling instead of verbose JSON responses, 6) Breaking large requests into smaller chunks, 7) Using abbreviations and compact formats, 8) Preprocessing text to remove redundancy, and 9) Implementing smart retry logic to avoid wasted tokens on failed requests.
+Reduce token usage by: 1) Using concise, direct language, 2) Removing unnecessary context and pleasantries, 3) Implementing prompt caching for repeated system prompts (saves up to 50%), 4) Using GPT-5.4 Mini for simpler tasks, 5) Leveraging the Batch API for non-real-time workloads (50% discount), 6) Using function calling instead of verbose JSON responses, 7) Breaking large requests into smaller chunks, and 8) Preprocessing text to remove redundancy.

-GPT-4o, GPT-4o-mini, and GPT-4 Turbo support vision capabilities, allowing them to analyze images, charts, diagrams, screenshots, and documents.
+GPT-5.4, GPT-5.4 Mini, and o3 support vision capabilities, allowing them to analyze images, charts, diagrams, screenshots, and documents.
 They can describe images, answer questions about visual content, extract text from images (OCR), analyze charts and graphs, read handwriting, and understand spatial relationships.
-Maximum image size is 20MB, and multiple images can be included in a single request.
+Multiple images can be included in a single request.
 Vision capabilities are included in the standard pricing.

-OpenAI's o1 models use enhanced chain-of-thought reasoning, spending more time 'thinking' before responding.
-They excel at complex problems requiring multi-step reasoning, mathematical proofs, coding challenges, and scientific analysis.
-Unlike other models, o1 models show their reasoning process and can catch and correct their own mistakes.
-They're optimized for accuracy over speed, making them ideal for tasks where correctness is more important than response time.
+OpenAI's o-series models use extended chain-of-thought reasoning, spending additional tokens 'thinking' through problems before responding.
+They produce internal reasoning tokens that are billed but not shown in the output.
+These models excel at complex problems requiring multi-step reasoning, mathematical proofs, coding challenges, and scientific analysis.
+They are optimized for accuracy over speed, making them ideal for tasks where correctness is critical.

-Choose based on your needs: Use o1-preview for complex reasoning, research, and mathematical problems.
-Use o1-mini for coding and STEM tasks requiring reasoning.
-Use GPT-4o for high-quality content, complex instructions, and multimodal tasks.
-Use GPT-4o-mini for high-volume applications, simple tasks, and cost-sensitive deployments.
-Use GPT-3.5-Turbo for basic chatbots and simple text generation.
+Choose based on your needs: Use o3 for complex reasoning, research, and mathematical problems.
+Use o4-mini for everyday reasoning tasks requiring accuracy at lower cost.
+Use GPT-5.4 for high-quality content, complex instructions, and multimodal tasks.
+Use GPT-5.4 Mini for high-volume applications and cost-sensitive deployments.
+Use Codex for software engineering and code-heavy workflows.
 Consider factors like cost, speed, context length, and required capabilities.

 OpenAI rate limits vary by model and usage tier.
 Free tier users have lower limits, while paid users get higher limits based on usage history.
 Typical limits range from 3-5 requests per minute for free users to 10,000+ requests per minute for high-usage customers.
 Token limits are separate from request limits.
 Enterprise customers can request higher limits.
 Rate limits are designed to prevent abuse while allowing legitimate use cases to scale.